 Riders gain confidence, improve balance, increase self-awareness, develop communication skills, expand awareness of others, build relationships with horses.

 Our Therapeutic Riding Lessons are:

-- Taught by Kay Firor, PATH- certified Therapeutic Riding Instructor or by Melissa Over, PATH Instructor-in-training
+- Taught by Kay Firor, PATH- trained Therapeutic Riding Instructor

 - Held in small groups of 3 riders, allowing for individualized attention

 - Taught in six weeks, one hour lesson each week

 - Co-facilitated by Volunteers and a Clover Haven approved Equine Specialist